iamhosseindhv/notistack/README.md

 // hide or display icon variant of a snackbar hideIconVariant     type: boolean         required: false       default: false

+// event fired when user clicks on action button (if any) onClickAction       type: func            required: false       defualt: dismisses the snackbar

 // Example of a prop passed to Mui-Snackbar transitionDuration={{ exit: 380, enter: 400 }}